 - Authentication and authorization for HTTP, MQTT and WebSocket requests.
 Users and their permissions can be defined using an Identity Provider conforming to the OpenID Connect protocol.

 - Access control for HTTP requests can be defined for the type of protocol (HTTP or HTTPS), requested resources (or paths) and allowed HTTP methods.

 - Access control for MQTT requests can be defined for topics, wildcards, and MQTT commands (publish, subscribe etc.).

-- Access control for WebSocket connections can be defined for hostnames and ports.
+- Access control for WebSocket connections can be defined for hostname, port and request paths.

 - HTTP request forwarding to internal services according to location definitions (e.g. a request to https://iot.linksmart.eu/<location> can be forwarded to localhost or any other host protected by the Border Gateway on the correct port).